ruggeri/tech-notes/randos/automotive/engines/02a-inline-twin.md

 - This explains why secondary vibration is at twice the rate of primary vibration.
 - Secondary vibration is smaller than primary vibration.
+  - Well, perhaps in theory it could be greater.
+But it's smaller because the accelerations of the pistons due to the secondary effect of connecting rod position are smaller.
 - The 180deg and 360deg will both double the secondary vibration.
 - Though we do note that the 270deg will still have a rocking couple with respect to secondary balance.